Plot Summary (Erin Brockovich) Erin Brockovich (2000)

 Erin is excluded from a strategy meeting at her own firm, then saves the case

 Erin arrives on her supposed sick day to find Potter's team discussing the case without her.
 In the hallway she erupts: Ed stuck her in Siberia so he could finish without her.
 Ed fires back: she is emotional, erratic, and personal.
 Erin's answer pivots the film: that is her work, her sweat, her time away from her kids — if that is not personal, she does not know what is.
 Ed tells her he needs her.
-The case needs her.
-At a hostile town hall meeting about binding arbitration, Erin saves the room by invoking Love Canal — those plaintiffs from 1978 are still waiting for their money.
-She appeals to solidarity: there are people in this room who cannot afford to wait.
+The case needs her.b35 At a hostile town hall meeting about binding arbitration, the room revolts.
+Erin holds her instinct to take over.
+Ed steps in and turns the room with the Love Canal speech — 1978 plaintiffs still waiting for their money, think about where you'll be in fifteen or twenty years.
 The room begins signing.
 They are still 150 short.
-Erin says she will go door-to-door.
+Ed says they will have to go door-to-door for the rest.
+As Ed leaves, Erin tells him he did good.
+Ed deflects: we'll see.b36

 Charles Embry hands Erin the smoking gun because she was the person at the barbecue who made him feel he could talk

 George comes back to watch the kids while Erin canvasses Hinkley.
-Katie finds a case photo of a sick girl her own age and asks why her mama cannot help her.
-In a diner, a scruffy man named Charles Embry tells Erin he has been watching her.
+Katie finds a case photo of a sick girl her own age and asks why her mama cannot help her.b37 At the Lost Cause Saloon, a scruffy man named Charles Embry tells Erin he has been watching her.
 She assumes he is hitting on her.
-Then Embry reveals that when he worked at the PG&E plant, he was ordered to destroy documents about the holding ponds and test well readings.
+Then Embry hints that he destroyed documents at the plant.
+Erin steps outside, fights the desert cell signal, and reaches Ed, who coaches her against her instincts: don't pepper him with questions, let him talk.
+She returns to the bar, opens with an apology and a beer, and stops talking.
+Embry tells his cousin's story with only one short clarifying interjection from Erin — her first real question coming after about twenty-five seconds — then describes the documents he was ordered to shred about the holding ponds and test well readings.
 But he was not a very good employee.
-He kept copies.
-The documents include a 1966 memo from PG&E corporate headquarters to Hinkley instructing the local plant not to discuss the poisoned water with the neighbors.
-This is the smoking gun tying corporate to the contamination.
+He kept copies.b38 The documents include a 1966 memo from PG&E corporate headquarters to Hinkley instructing the local plant not to discuss the poisoned water with the neighbors.
+This is the smoking gun tying corporate to the contamination.b39

 The judge awards $333 million and Ed hands Erin a $2 million bonus